JampaUchoa/the-art-of-engineering-management/_chapters/10_with-processes-theres-no-free-lunch.md

 Another myth is that even if a process slows the team down, it will always have a worthwhile upside.
 This isn't always true.
 "It doesn’t hurt to try" can be famous last words.
 I've seen processes get implemented that signaled a lack of trust in engineers' skills, which became a one-way door to attrition.

 > Good process serves you so you can serve customers.
-But if you’re not watchful, the process can become the thing.
+But if you're not watchful, the process can become the thing.
 This can happen very easily in large organizations.
 The process becomes the proxy for the result you want.
-You stop looking at outcomes and just make sure you’re doing the process right.
+You stop looking at outcomes and just make sure you're doing the process right.
 >
+> <br>
+>
-> It’s not that rare to hear a junior leader defend a bad outcome with something like, “Well, we followed the process.”
+> It's not that rare to hear a junior leader defend a bad outcome with something like, "Well, we followed the process."
 A more experienced leader will use it as an opportunity to investigate and improve the process.
 The process is not the thing.
-It’s always worth asking, do we own the process or does the process own us?
+It's always worth asking, do we own the process or does the process own us?
 >
 > — Jeff Bezos, 2016 Letter to Shareholders